aproragadozo/kalandmodul/kalandmodul.md

 ## Context
-This is a practical introduction to the setting writtem on the blog.
+This is a practical introduction to [the setting outlined in my blog](https://budapest-urban-fantasy.blogspot.com/).

 ## Design Considerations
 * PC pregens that illustrate typical "mage career paths" in the setting.